This post discusses some underlying strategies for guiding and supporting member engagement.

 - Gaining greater visibility for themselves in the industry

 When you succeed at fostering engagement, you not only meet the member’s immediate needs, but you also strengthen your organization’s brand as a critical resource in the industry.

 By adopting the following industry best practices, you can encourage and reward engagement and make it a vital part of your organization’s culture.

 1. Create an engagement ecosystem

-For example, to serve members who have just started in their careers, your engagement ecosystem might include a peer mentorship program, in which more senior members volunteer to talk one-on-one with the younger members, answering questions and providing advice.
+[Example] To serve members who have just started in their careers, your engagement ecosystem might include a peer mentorship program, where more senior members volunteer to talk one-on-one with the younger members, answering questions and providing advice.
 As members grow more experienced, you can offer them additional opportunities, such as joining a task force, committee, or even a board.
 Later still, they might even be encouraged to mentor a younger member themselves, bringing their engagement journey full cycle.

 2. Keep the communication flowing